vxcall/colorizeEcho/README.md

 # :thought_balloon: colorizeEcho
 colorizeEcho is a super fast, and lightweight library that simply colorize echo message on Windows command prompt.

+Also note that this is a Nim integration for [mitchellh/colorstring](https://github.com/mitchellh/colorstring).

 It makes your debug message more clear and beautiful.
 Moreover, it gives your debugging life more comfortable and full of happiness. :kissing_heart:

 # :fire: Usage